Last Day of the Dinosaurs: Plot

 Forty-five minutes after impact, the ejecta cloud rolls into Mongolia from the east, increasing the temperature by several degrees every second until it reaches 300 F. Three Charonosaurus and a pair of Saurornithoides shelter in a cave.
-The temperatures return to normal after five hours, and as the pair of Saurornithoides run outside to feast on the corpse of a Charonosaurus, two surviving Charonosaurus travel to the watering hole.
+The temperatures return to normal after five hours, and as the pair of Saurornithoides run outside to feast on the corpse of a Charonosaurus, two surviving Charonosaurus travel to the watering hole, while the third Charonosaurus remains in the cave.
 The dramatic temperature shift causes a huge sandstorm.
-The Saurornithoides survive by hiding behind their prey, while the third Charonosaurus remains in the cave.
+The Saurornithoides survive by hiding behind their prey.
 The two other Charonosaurus suffocate in the storm.
 The storm passes, and the last Charonosaurus heads to the watering hole.
 The Saurornithoides find the Charonosaurus taking a drink and one of them attacks the Charonosaurus, but after a struggle, the Charonosaurus collapses on top of it, killing it.
 The remaining Saurornithoides cannibalizes its companion.

-Four days since impact, food is in short supply across the planet.
+Four days since impact, food is in short supply across the planet, only fungus provides growth.
 In the Pacific Northwest, four Triceratops head towards an island untouched by fire.
 A megatsunami causes the water to recede and form a bridge.
 Three Triceratops cross the bridge.
 The remaining female Quetzalcoatlus lands and eats a stranded fish, just as the 300 ft wave races towards shore.
 She and the three Triceratops are drowned.

 Ten days on only a few dinosaurs remain.
-In Mongolia, the Charonosaurus is killed by hydrogen sulfide gas rising from the watering hole.
+In Mongolia, the Charonosaurus is killed by hydrogen sulfide gas rising from the watering hole, due to a volcanic eruption.
 The Saurornithoides runs to the dead Charonosaurus, but is also killed by the toxic gas.

 Some dinosaurs patrol the grey wasteland of the Pacific Northwest.
 An Ankylosaurus, a Triceratops, and a T. rex fight and all are killed.
 In Mexico, an Alamosaurus egg, sheltered underground, hatches.
 However, crippled by inbreeding and disease, the tiny population of dinosaurs disappears.

 Insects, other arthropods, and small reptiles took shelter underground.
 Crocodilians, amphibians and fish survived under water, and birds flew or swam away from disasters.
 Mammals hid in burrows and, with their adaptability and faster reproduction, outlasted the apocalypse.
 As the ejecta cloud cleared and sunlight returned to the Earth, plants, especially ferns, began to flourish once more.
 Over the 65 million years after the dinosaurs disappeared, mammals grew to dominate the planet, leading to the evolution of humans.